This park, including trails, is currently closed to all public.

 Wide-trunked cypress trees lure photographers, boaters and nature lovers of all stripes to Lake Bistineau State Park, located a short half-hour drive from Shreveport and Bossier City.
 If you want to see north Louisiana’s pristine wetlands at their wildest, this is the place to be.

 On the mainland you’ll find 10 miles of hiking trails and a waterfront disc golf course.
-A recently constructed system of equestrian trails has made this a destination for horseback riders, and — bonus — Lake Bistineau State Park offers stalls, a paddock and corral for overnight visitors and their horses, free of charge.
+A recently constructed system of equestrian trails has made this a destination for horseback riders with a $3/horse per day trail fee, in addition to the normal day-use entrance of $3 per person.
+Additionally guests can take advantage of the disc golf course along with the diverse bird populations who frequent the area making it perfect for birding.

 Guests have their choice of bedding options.
-Seven deluxe cabins are on-site and can sleep up to eight.
+Seven deluxe cabins are on-site along with one deluxe lodge available for rent.
 Two larger group camps can accommodate up to 48 and 160 people.
 RV campers can choose from 61 sites, many within view of Lake Bistineau.
+Learn more about lodging options at Lake Bistineau.

 Before leaving the area, take time to see some of the sites outside the park.
 Lake Claiborne, Lake D’Arbonne and Jimmie Davis state parks are easily reachable from Lake Bistineau State Park, as is the town of Minden (famous for its historical homes and German heritage festival) and the bustle of Shreveport and neighboring Bossier City.